 The Big Picture

-Most Americans believe that scientists disagree about climate change (Leiserowitz, Maibach, Roser-Renouf, Feinberg, & Rosenthal, 2015).
-In reality, the overwhelming majority of scientists are on the same page about climate change.
+A little more than half of Americans believe that scientists agree about climate change (Leiserowitz et al., 2019).
+Studies show that the overwhelming majority of climate scientists are on the same page about climate change.

 People who believe that scientists disagree about climate change are less likely to support action to stop climate change (Ding, Maibach, Zhao, Roser-Renouf, & Leiserowitz, 2011).

 Climate change is, without a doubt, hurting Americans right now.
-In 2014, the United States endured eight extreme weather events with losses of more than $1 billion (NOAA, 2015).
-And yet, Americans are more worried about terrorism, drug use and immigration than climate change (Riffkin, 2014).
+In 2018, the United States endured 14 extreme weather events with losses of more than $1 billion (NOAA, 2019).
+One in four Americans say the government should address on climate change.
+There is more public support for addressing climate change than for every other issue except health care and immigration (AP-NORC, 2018).

 Most Americans recognize that dealing with climate change would

-However, most Americans fail to recognize that dealing with climate change would
+However, Americans largely fail to recognize that dealing with climate change would

 Americans see more regulation and higher energy prices as the most likely drawbacks of taking action on climate change (Leiserowitz, Maibach, Roser-Renouf, Feinberg, & Howe, 2013).